wiragotama/TIARA-annotationTool/README.md

 ```

 ## Important
-- Refresh the web browser after saving an annotated file (see the manual)
+- Refresh the web browser before working on another file (see the manual)
 - However, do not refresh the web browser midway (the annotation will be gone otherwise)

 ## License